MrBomber0x001/db-notes/Datacamp/Improving Query Performance/README.md

 the root node contains ordered pointers to branch nodes which in turn contains orderd pointers to page nodes.

 the page node level contains all the 8 kilobyte data pages from the table with the data physically ordered by the columns(s) with the clustred index.

+Great job!
+A clustered index will reduce the number of logical reads because the index will direct the query to the table data pages that meet the filter condition.
+Without a clustered index, all pages are scanned.

+### Execution plans